-The amounts set forth in this column reflect the number of shares of restricted stock granted in March 2011.
+- The amounts set forth in this column reflect the number of shares of restricted stock granted in March 2011.
 SEACOR generally provides restricted stock awards that vest in five equal annual installments commencing approximately one year after the date of the award.
-Restricted stock awards vest immediately upon the death, disability, qualified retirement, termination of the employee by SEACOR "without cause," or the occurrence of a "change in control" of SEACOR.
+Restricted stock awards used in water and the standard of the award.
+Restricted stock awards used in water after the date of the award.
+Restricted stock awards used in water and the standard of the awards west immediately upon the death, disability, qualified retirement, termination of the employee by SEACOR, "without cause," or the occurrence of a "change in control" of SEACOR.
 If cash dividends are paid by SEACOR, holders of restricted stock are entitled to receive such dividends whether or not the shares of restricted stock have vested.

-Excludes restricted stock granted on March 2, 2012, with respect to 2011 compensation as follows: Ms. Goss - 500 shares and Mr. Van de Vuurst - 500 shares.
-(1)

-- Options granted are exercisable in 20% annual increments beginning on March 4, 2012.
+Excludes restricted stock granted on March 2, 2012, with respect to 2011 compensation as follows: Ms. Goss - 500 shares and Mr. Van de Vuurst - 500 shares. - Options granted are exercisable in 20% annual increments beginning on March 4, 2012.
 The options are priced in four equal installments over a one-year period, with the first such installment being priced on the date of grant at an exercise price equal to the market price on that date and the remaining installments being priced quarterly thereafter at a price equal to the closing market price of SEACOR common stock on the date of the pricing.
 Options not yet exercisable become immediately exercisable upon the death, disability, qualified retirement, termination of the employee by SEACOR "without cause," or the occurrence of a "change-in-control" of SEACOR.

-Excludes stock options granted on March 2, 2012, with respect to 2011 compensation for Mr. Van de Vuurst - 1,000 shares.
-One fourth of such options are exercisable at \$98.34 and the exercise price of the remainder will be - (4) determined based on the closing market price of SEACOR common stock at each of three, six and nine months after the grant date.
+Excludes stock options granted on March 2, 2012, with respect to 2011 compensation for Mr. Van de Vuurst 1,000 shares.
+One fourth of such options are exercisable at \$98.34 and the exercise price of the remainder will be - determined based on the closing market price of SEACOR common stock at each of three, six and nine months after the grant date.

 The dollar amount of restricted stock and stock options set forth in this column reflects the aggregate grant date fair value of restricted stock and option awards made during 2011 in accordance with the FASB ASC Topic 718 - (5) without regard to forfeitures.
 Discussion of the policies and assumptions used in the calculation of the grant date fair value are set forth in Notes 1 and 13 of the Consolidated Financial Statements in the Company's 2011 Annual Report to Stockholders. - Mr. Fabrikant has served as our President and Chief Executive Officer since October 2011 and received a nominal compensation of \$1.00 for this position.
 Mr. Fabrikant also serves as Executive Chairman of SEACOR.
-For more information, see "-Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Financial Officer), Chief Operating Officer, Vice President Finance and General Counsel and Secretary-President and Chief Executive Officer (Principal Executive Officer): Mr. Charles Fabrikant." - Mr. Washecka served as our President and Chief Executive Officer through October 2011. - Mr. Fagerstal has served as our Chief Financial Officer and Executive Vine President since October 2011 and received a nominal compensation of \$1.00 for this position.
-Mr. Fagerstal also serves as Senior Vice President Corporate Development and Finance of SEA/OR.
-For more information, see "-Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Financial Officer), Chief Financial Officer, Vice President Finance and General Counsel and Secretary-Chief Financial Officer (Principal Financial Officer): Mr. Dick Fagerstal."
+For more information, see "-Compensation of the President and Chief Executive Officer, Chief Financial Officer, Chief Financial Officer, Chief Operating Officer, Vice President Finance and General Counsel and Secretary-President and Chief Executive Officer (Principal Executive Officer): Mr. Charles Fabrikant."
+Mr. Washecka served as our President and Chief Executive Officer through October 2011.

+- Mr. Washecka served as our President and Chief Executive Officer through October 2011.

+Mr. Fagerstal has served as our Chief Financial Officer and Executive Vice President since October 2011 and received a nominal compensation of \$1.00 for this position.
+Mr. Fagerstal also serves as Senior Vice President Corporate Development and Finance of SEACOR.
+For more information, see "-Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer, (hief Financial Officer (the Principal Financial Officer), Chief Operating Officer, Vice President Finance and General Counsel and Secretary-Chief Financial Officer (Principal Financial Officer): Mr. Dick Fagerstal."